 - any other hard surfaces

-A thorough clean of the vehicle with standard cleaning products should be completed at the end of each shift/working day.
+A thorough clean of the vehicle with standard cleaning products must be completed at the end of each shift/working day.

-After cleaning your vehicle you should wash/sanitise your own hands.
+After cleaning your vehicle you must wash/sanitise your hands.

 Can I refuse to carry passengers through fear of infection?